19th Weapons Squadron: Vietnam War

 The 19th TASS was the first Forward Air Control squadron assigned to the Vietnam War.
-It was activated on 19 June 1963 at Bien Hoa Air Base, with the aim of training Vietnamese Air Force (VNAF) pilots and observers as forward air controllers.
+It was activated on 19 June 1963 at Bien Hoa Air Base, with the aim of training Republic of Vietnam Air Force (RVNAF) pilots and observers as forward air controllers.
 However, the squadron would not be fully operational until 15 September 1963.
 The new unit faced formidable shortages in equipment.
-The only suitable aircraft, the Cessna O-1 Bird Dog, was no longer being manufactured; the U.S. Army held the scanty inventory of existing 0-1s.
+The only suitable aircraft, the Cessna O-1 Bird Dog, was no longer being manufactured; the U.S. Army held the scanty inventory of existing O-1s.
 They had to be refitted before being turned over.
 Ground transportation was also at a premium.
 Jeeps were not only in short supply, but radio jeeps were driven the minimum possible for fear jarring would damage the radios.
 Minimal mechanical maintenance was available, and replacement parts were no longer made for the Bird Dog.
 Radio equipment in general was outdated and inadequate.

 One of the squadron's added missions was flying support and forward air control for Project DELTA in their covert insertions into Laos.
 They began this secretive mission in July 1963, and carried it out until the 21st Tactical Air Support Squadron later took over the role.
 19th TASS was also tasked with visual reconnaissance missions, psychological warfare, and logistics escort duties.
 While the 19th TASS's pilots could fly forward air control missions, a Vietnamese national had to approve any air strikes.
-With 44 pilots and 22 Cessna O-1 Bird Dogs, the TASS never had more than 11 Vietnamese observers posted to it.
+With 44 pilots and 22 O-1s, the TASS never had more than 11 Vietnamese observers posted to it.

-On 2 January 1964, 19th TASS began actual training of VNAF pilots and observers.
+On 2 January 1964, 19th TASS began actual training of RVNAF pilots and observers.
 Observer training was lengthened from 14 hours to 17 weeks of instruction.
 By 30 June 91 Vietnamese FACs were available.
-On 1 July, the VNAF was supposed to assume the FAC training duty.
-However, U.S. Secretary of Defense Robert McNamara noted that the VNAF seemed to have made no improvement within the past year.
+On 1 July, the RVNAF was supposed to assume the FAC training duty.
+However, U.S. Secretary of Defense Robert McNamara noted that the RVNAF seemed to have made no improvement within the past year.
 He emphasized that the Americans should be training the Vietnamese so the latter could fight.
 However, the squadron's stand-down was postponed because of Vietnamese unreadiness.
 The Vietnamese were often overwhelmed by American technology.
 They slacked off, and allowed the Americans to fly the close air support missions instead.
-VNAF's policies did not help the situation.
-Trained VNAF FAC pilots were returned to flying liaison sorties instead of FAC missions.
+RVNAF policies did not help the situation, as trained RVNAF FAC pilots were returned to flying liaison sorties instead of FAC missions.